jagan123/saasproductguy/content/page/usesthis.md

 ### Domains & Tech
 * Google Firebase.
 For all backend & side hustle experiments.
 Sometimes DigitalOcean / Heroku
 * Domains: name.com and namecheap.
 I hate GoDaddy for their dark pricing practices and the amount of upselling goes during the checkout flow.
 Avoid.
-Search domain availability at iwantmyname.com
+I search for domain availability at iwantmyname.com Also subscribed to park.io to get alerts of cool expiring domain names.
 * Carrd.co for landing pages. $20/year
 * Wix.com for a simple website.
 It’s cheap! - Rs30/month
 * Netlify.com - that’s where this blog is hosted.
 Free!